 Permission for the student to eat a snack anywhere, including the classroom or the school bus, if necessary to prevent or treat hypoglycemia.

-Permission to miss school without consequences for required medical appointments to monitor the student's diabetes management.
+Permission to miss school without consequences for illness and required medical appointments to monitor the student's diabetes management.
 This should be an excused absence with a doctor's note, if required by usual school policy.

 Permission for the student to use the restroom and have access to fluids (i.e., water) as necessary.